 I stayed in the country side with Navadvip Prabhu and his wife Caitanya Rupa Mataji - around 50 minutes' drive from the temple, and Julia from Kharkov had come to take care of all my needs.
 It was a peaceful environment, and during the day I could find time to continue working on my next book.

 I had once before visited Bhaktivedanta Manor outside of London around 30 years ago, when I had just gotten married.
 We had come for Janmastami and Srila Prabhupada's appearance festival which was indeed memorable, with many disciples of Srila Prabhupada remembering and glorifying their spiritual master.
 Many visiting devotees attended, and since we did not have a room booked, we had no choice but to sleep in the hay barn...

-The gigantic Bhakti Sangam Festival in Ukraine is truly the most amazing event within the three worlds.
-It is so unique and unparalleled - simply out of this world!
-Nothing can compare to it.....!
+The gigantic Bhakti Sangam Festival in Ukraine is another highlight of my life - the most amazing and unique event within the three worlds.
+Nothing compares to this.....!